Games & Quizzes

 /spriNG/

 season after winter and before summer, in which vegetation begins to appear, in northern hemisphere from March to May.
-The times when plants start growing after winter.
-To lessen the impact of something under pressure.
+Sudden jumps from one place to another. move or jump suddenly or rapidly upwards or forwards.

 /ˈtrāniNG/